Alex Barrett

-Alejandro Barrett (born March 6, 1994) is an American football defensive end for the San Francisco 49ers of the National Football League (NFL).
-He played college football at San Diego State.
+Alejandro Barrett (born March 6, 1994) is an American professional football defensive end.
+He played college football for the San Diego State Aztecs.

-Early years
+Early life

-Barrett played high school football at Desert Ridge High School in Mesa, Arizona and earned First-team All-State honors twice.
+Barrett was born on March 6, 1994, in Yuma, Arizona.
+He played high school football at Desert Ridge High School in Mesa, Arizona, and earned first-team all-state honors twice.
 He also lettered in track and field at Desert Ridge.

 College career

 Barrett played for the San Diego State Aztecs of San Diego State University from 2013 to 2016.
 He was redshirted in 2012.
 He played in 12 games in 2013, recording 8 solo tackles, 7 tackle assists and 3 sacks.
 He played in 10 games, all starts, in 2014, recording 21 solo tackles, 18 tackle assists, 3 sacks, 3 pass breakups and 1 forced fumble.
 Barrett earned Honorable Mention All-Mountain West honors in 2014.
 He played in 14 games, all starts, in 2015, totaling 33 solo tackles, 29 tackle assists, 5.5 sacks, 2 interceptions, 1 pass breakup and 2 forced fumbles.
 He was named First-team All-Mountain West in 2015.
 Barrett played in 14 games, all starts, in 2016, recording 29 solo tackles, 24 tackle assists, 7.5 sacks and 4 pass breakups.
 He garnered First-team All-Mountain West recognition in 2016, becoming the first San Diego State defensive lineman to earn First-team All-Mountain West honors multiple times.
 He was also a team captain his senior year in 2016.
 Barrett played in 50 games, starting 38, during his college career, totaling 91 solo tackles, 78 tackle assists, 19 sacks, 2 interceptions, 8 pass breakups, and 3 forced fumbles.
 His 19 sacks were tied for the fourth most in school history.